beckerwilliams/moduli_generator/docs/installation/command_line_installer.md

-# Command Line Installation Guide
+mk# Command Line Installation Guide

 1. Install the `moduli_generator` application _first,_ and then
 2. Install the `moduli_generator` SQL schema and user spec _in_ your MariaDB database.